 We can accommodate up to 25 students per field trip.
 However, we can schedule multiple groups at different times from the same school and provide the same curriculum and experience.
 Additionally, we can schedule up to two groups during the same time frame.

 How long do field trips last?

-Our field trips are 1.5 hours long, with a 45 minute art lesson and a 45 minute gallery and sculpture garden activity.
+Our field trips are about 1.5 hours long, with a 45-60 minute art lesson and a gallery tour.

 What if I just want a gallery tour, with no lesson?